Leave a Comment

 Perhaps you need to practice a little Dream Yoga to take the first steps in transforming your life.
 In dream yoga you cannot control everything, but you can realise there is no harm for you and others if you give the dream characters and animals freedom.

 Remember that when you are asleep, there is nobody else there but you and your mind.
 Remember also that your brain is an enormous translator.
 Every impression, whether sight, sound, or touch, are only nervous impulses that the brain receives and then translates into what you see, smell or hear.
 Unfortunately most people feel that what they see is real, and not the magic work of their brain.
 So when you dream about someone you know, or a frightening monster, what you are experiencing are images the brain uses to convey something to you – like fear or wonder.
 They are all you – your fears, your inspirations, your sexual desires or hopes, your feelings and intuitions about the dead, God and Devils, even your predictions about the future, are all your own creations.
 Nobody is ‘out there’ to get you.
-Nothing can hurt you.
+So actually imagine crashing your car, leaving your lover, falling from a great height or any other thing that scares you.

 What often happens then is you discover that a snake, or an animal, and even other people are all a part of you, and they can add to your ability.
 So there is no need for you to get at odds with them, and they are not at odds with you.